ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_2_data_viz.md

 fig_express.show()
 ```

 Plotly express includes many other graph types as well.
-You can find a very nice documentation [on the plotly website...](https://plotly.com/python/plotly-express/).
+You can find a very nice documentation [on the plotly website...](https://plotly.com/python/plotly-express/){:target="_blank"}{:rel="noopener noreferrer"}.

 One very last very useful thing I want to mention here is the addition of trendlines in Plotly Express.
 It is a super handy feature that is only implemented in Plotly Express, not in plain Plotly.
 I will show you how to do it and how you can grab all information the trendline can give you, but I will not explain the statistics behind it here.